scotws/tinkasm/docs/MANUAL.md

 `.mpu` - Provides the target MPU as the parameter.
 Required.
 Legal values are `6502`, `65c02`, or `65816`.

-`.or` - Logically OR two numbers or symbols in the operand.

 `.origin` or `.org` - Start assembly at the address provided as a parameter.
 Required for the program to run.

-`.rshift` - Shift the the first number or symbol in the operand right by the number of bytes given in the second operand (eg `lda.# 01 .rshift 1`).

 `.skip` - Jump head by the number of bytes given as a parameter, filling the space in between with zeros.